yarisvt/tyk-docs/tyk-docs/content/tyk-configuration-reference/tyk-gateway-configuration-options.md

 ### ssl_force_common_name_check

 From v2.9.3 you can force the validation of the hostname against the common name by setting `ssl_force_common_name_check` to `true`.

+### track_404_logs

+From v3.0 you can log all the 404 errors happening if user tried to access Gateway with unknown listen path.
+The log level used for these records is Error and the feature can be enabled by setting the `config track_404_logs` to `true` in the gateway's config file.